 Psychologists and other mental health professionals give helpful testimony in a variety of contexts.
 In civil cases, they may testify about the emotional trauma experienced by an accident victim.
 In family law cases, psychologists determine the fitness of parents seeking child custody.
 In workers’ compensation cases, they provide opinions about the degree of disability caused by job-related emotional injuries.

 In criminal cases, mental health experts often provide evidence that will help a sentencing court decide upon an appropriate punishment.
 In death penalty cases, their testimony might help a jury understand whether a defendant is likely to commit another violent crime.
+When wives kill husbands, mental health experts explain how the “battered woman syndrome” might affect the wife’s perception of the need to act in self defense.

 While mental health experts play a vital role in the legal system, their testimony is often criticized as inexact.
-Proper testing of DNA can establish identity to a near certainty, but mental health experts have no comparable tools.
+Proper testing of an untainted DNA sample can establish identity to a near certainty, but mental health experts have no comparable tools.
 Physicians rely on objective evidence to make a diagnosis, including CT scans and MRI results, while mental health experts are more likely to rely on subjective impressions when they identify a mental health condition.

 Assessment Instruments and Subjectivity